KatVolkova/pick-a-recipe/README.md

 - HTML file does not contain either errors or warnings according to the official [W3C validator](https://validator.w3.org)
 - CSS file does not contain either errors or warnings according to the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/)
 - [jshint](https://jshint.com/) has been used to validate the JavaScript.

+JSHint shows that there is one unused variable - getRandomRecipe - it is used in HTML via onclick attribute.

-- Lighthouse has been used within the Chrome Developer Tools to test the performance, accessibility and SEO of the website.
+- Lighthouse has been used within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.

 ### Manual testing